ltgoslo/norec_fine/README.md

 ```

 Note that for a single text, it is common to have many opinions.
 At the same time, it is common for many datasets to lack one of the elements of an opinion, e.g. the holder.
-In this case, the value for that element is None.
+In this case, the value for that element is [[],[]].

 # Importing the data
-We include train.json, dev.json, and test.json in the data directory.
+We include train.json, dev.json, and test.json in this directory.

 You can import them by using the json library in python: